alsaedwy/inscribe-data-processing-service/README.md

 # Inscribe Data Processing Service

-A secure, scalable microservice architecture for customer data management, built with FastAPI, containerized with Docker, and deployed on AWS infrastructure using Terraform.
+A secure, s**Free Tier Note**: This project is configured to use only AWS Free Tier resources.
+See `FREE_TIER_COMPLIANCE.md` for details on staying within free limits.alable microservice architecture for customer data management, built with FastAPI, containerized with Docker, and deployed on AWS infrastructure using Terraform.

-## 🏗️ Architecture Overview
+## Architecture Overview

 This project demonstrates a complete microservice architecture with: